Bunsou/TesJor/docs/Project Overview & Vision Document.md

 ### Summary

-**Kampuchea Quests** bridges the gap between the adventurous tourist and the hidden beauty of Cambodia.
+**TesJor** bridges the gap between the adventurous tourist and the hidden beauty of Cambodia.
 It is simple to use, fun to play, and powerful for the local economy.